 - Disturbed sleep pattern leading to exhaustion

-- Place the body in a state of shock
+- Have their body in a state of shock

-If encountering health problems prior to detox from alcohol these symptoms may be exacerbated again another reason for an appropriate alcohol detox to be administered and reviewed.
+- If encountering health problems before Detox from alcohol, these symptoms may be exacerbated again, another reason for an appropriate alcohol detox to be administered and reviewed.

 - The length of time an individual has been drinking for